morph-l2/morph-doc/docs/quick-start/3-faucet.md

 ## Faucet

-To interact with our testnet, you first need to receive testnet ETH on sepolia.
+To interact with our public testnet, you first need to receive testnet ETH on sepolia.

 Then you may bridge from sepolia Testnet to morph testnet.